 How Long Does Eviction Take?
-Timeline by State 2026
+2-12 Weeks by State [2026 Timeline]

 How Long Does Eviction Take?
-Timeline by State 2026
+2-12 Weeks by State [2026 Timeline]

 eviction timelinehow long does eviction takelandlord guideeviction processunlawful detainer